A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Introduction

 For a given (time-independent) Hamiltonian $\mathcal{H}$, the solution to the first-order time evolution equation:

-can be directly expressed using imaginary-time evolution (ITE) operator as follows:
+can be directly expressed using the ITE operator as follows:

-In general, the quantum solution is to find a quantum circuit implementing a good approximation of the non-unitary ITE operator after the Hamiltonian $\mathcal{H}$ is discrectized into a matrix $H_N$ whose size is $N\times N$.
-Although the quantum computers can treat only unitary operations, we know that any non-unitary operations can be embedded into a unitary operation using ancillary qubits, which is known as block encoding (see Chapter 6 in \cite{Lin2022} and the references therein).
+Here, we consider the homogeneous problem (without source term) for simplicity.
+The quantum circuit for the inhomogeneous problem can be constructed similarly (i.e., we discretize the additional time integral), but we need to pay more attention to the total error estimate.
+We will address it in a future work.
+Under the above formulation, our target is to find a quantum circuit implementing a good approximation of the non-unitary ITE operator after the Hamiltonian $\mathcal{H}$ is discretized into a matrix $H_N$ whose size is $N\times N$.
+Although the quantum computers can treat only unitary operations, we know that any non-unitary operations can be embedded into a larger unitary matrix using ancillary qubits, which is known as block encoding (see e.g. Chapter 6 in \cite{Lin2022} and the references therein).
 The non-unitary operation is thus realized by measuring the ancillary qubits in some desired states, and we call the probability of deriving the desired states the success probability.
 Here, we refer to the block encoding of the ITE operator with only one ancillary qubit as the probabilistic imaginary-time evolution (PITE) operator according to the previous works \cite{Kosugi.2022, Nishi.2023, Brinet.2024}.
+The main contributions of this paper are shown in Table \ref{sec1:tab2} (the complexity of several methods are estimated for the advection-diffusion-reaction equations), and the paper is organized as follows:

-In this paper, we propose a quantum algorithm for solving time evolution PDEs, especially the advection-diffusion equation (with possible self-reaction, see Eq.~\eqref{sec4:eq-gov}), using a new approximate PITE operator that is called the alternative approximate PITE in the following contexts.
-We organize our contributions as follows: \begin{itemize} \item In Sect.~\ref{sec:2}, we propose the alternative approximate PITE operator, which overcomes the crucial problem (vanishing success probability) of the previous ones \cite{Kosugi.2022, Nishi.2023} as a quantum differential equation solver.
-Theoretical estimations on the $l^2$-error between the alternative approximate PITE and the ITE operators as well as the success probability are established to justify the effectiveness of the new approximate PITE operator.
+\begin{itemize} \item In Sect.~\ref{sec:2}, we propose a new approximate PITE operator called the alternative approximate PITE (AAPITE), which overcomes the crucial problem (vanishing success probability) of the previous ones \cite{Kosugi.2022, Nishi.2023} as a quantum differential equation solver.
+To justify the effectiveness of the new approximate PITE operator, the theoretical estimations on the $\ell^2$-error between the AAPITE and the ITE operators as well as the success probability are established, see Eqs.~\eqref{sec2:eq-err2}, \eqref{sec2:eq-sucprob}.